circonus-labs/circonus-kubernetes-agent/README.md

 ### kube-state-metrics

-For full functionality [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) should be installed in the cluster
+For full functionality a recent version of [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) should be installed in the cluster - see [kube-state-metrics deployment instructions](https://github.com/kubernetes/kube-state-metrics#kubernetes-deployment) for more information.

 ### DNS